-One of ProtonVPN’s strongest features is its Secure Core servers which reduce the risk of compromising all VPN traffic whenever a VPN server is being attacked or monitored.
+One of ProtonVPN’s strongest features is its Secure Core servers which reduce the risk of compromising all

 For instance, if a ProtonVPN server in the US is being monitored, the tracking will end where the Secure Core server begins.
 No one will be able to trace the true IP address and location of ProtonVPN users that use a Secure Core server.
 The Secure Core server feature is available to users with Plus and Visionary ProtonVPN plans.